Sudo-psc/openEMR/README.md

 # OpenEMR Docker Setup

 This repository provides a simple Docker Compose configuration for [OpenEMR](https://www.open-emr.org/).
-Nginx acts as a reverse proxy with Let's Encrypt support.
+Nginx acts as a reverse proxy with Let's Encrypt support and Redis is used for PHP session storage.

 ## Getting Started